KIC Image-Edit sm.jpg

 We were pretty awestruck by the soon-to-be-demolished Cook County Jail as a strong wayfinder for the East Cambridge neighborhood, so we included a 50-foot stovepipe-style beacon in the park will help people connect with neighborhood history and serve as a meaningful transition between large lab buildings and low-rise industrial warehouses and townhomes.

-Final Presentation Boards
+Presentation Boards

 Natural Systems Analysis: Hydrology & Ecology

-Cognitive Mapping: Middlesex County Jail as common wayfinder
+Cognitive Mapping: County Jail as common wayfinder

 Local Site Analysis